Alaska (ALASKA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Alaska Historical Price

-According to the latest data gathered on Alaska live price page, the current price of Alaska is 0USD.
-The circulating supply of Alaska(ALASKA) is 999.94M ALASKA , giving it a market capitalization of $25.44K.
+According to the latest data gathered on Alaska live price page, the current price of Alaska is 0.00002718USD.
+The circulating supply of Alaska(ALASKA) is 999.94M ALASKA , giving it a market capitalization of $27.18K.

 The Alaska Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ALASKA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.